 At the end of your Erasmus period you can ask the International Office for final certficate of attendance.
 You have also to ask for the transcript of records to the International Office or to the Segreteria Studenti Office of your Department.

 The University offers free intensive Italian language courses for Erasmus students before the beginning of the first and the second semester.
-The placement test for the student coming for the first semester or the whole academic year will be held on September 2.
+The placement test for the student coming for the first semester will be held on September 4.

 The University Language Center - Centro Linguistico di Ateneo (CLA) proposes the project "Tandem", a linguistic exchange between two students, that allows through an exercise in pairs, to learn, revise and refine their language skills, all in complete independence of time and place.